 Judy Chang, Executive Director

 Judy has worked in the HIV and community health and development field for eight years, across areas of programme management, resource mobilisation, and communications.
 She has been increasingly involved in harm reduction, community mobilisation and drug policy work, particularly in regards to women who use drugs.
 She has worked across India, China, and Thailand.
-She holds a Master’s in International Development and is an MPhil Candidate at the National Drug Research Institute, Australia.
+She holds a Master’s in International Development and a Bachelor of Arts in Writing and Contemporary Cultures

 Hannah Shephard-Lewis, Monitoring and Evaluation Officer

 Hannah has studied, researched, and worked in areas of gender equality, HIV/AIDS, social exclusion, and criminal justice.
 Her work, research, and activism have focussed on how gender inequality impacts incidence of HIV amongst marginalised communities.
 Hannah has also worked in areas of harm reduction and service provision for sex workers.
 She is especially concerned with the negative impacts of criminalisation, social exclusion, and stigma on health and wellbeing.
 Hannah holds a BA from the University of Sussex and an MSc from London School of Hygiene and Tropical Medicine.

 Valentin is a social worker by education and a drug policy reform activist by nature.
 He started working in the harm reduction field in 2004, with the Romanian Association against AIDS and from 2007 until 2015 he coordinated the Romanian Harm Reduction Network.
 He was the Romanian Country Coordination Committee Secretary from 2013 to 2015.
 Valentin is a board member of the International Drug Policy Consortium.